ejeschke/ginga/doc/install.rst

 BACKENDS (one or more)
 ======================
-Ginga can draw it's output to a number of different back ends.
+Ginga can draw its output to a number of different back ends.
 Depending on which GUI toolkit you prefer (and what you want to do), you will need either: